imanhelal/ceREC/README.md

 # ceREC
-CEP-based Runtime Event Correlation (ceREC) Implementation and Evaluation The source code associates the paper "Online Correlation for Process Events: A CEP-based Approach" By: Iman Helal, Ahmed Hany
+CEP-based Runtime Event Correlation (ceREC) Implementation and Evaluation The source code associates the paper "Online Correlation for Unlabeled Process Events: A Flexible CEP-based Approach" By: Iman Helal, Ahmed Hany

 To run our code first: